tstehr/HamsterList/API.md

 ### GET    /:listid/completions

 Returns a list of frequently used items in descending order of use.
 The items contain `name` and optionally a `category`.
 This list is kept by the server and updated over time.
 Clients may use this list to implement completion when inserting new items.

+### DELETE /:listid/completions/:completionname

+Removes the completion with the given name.

+On success, returns *204 No Content*

 ### GET    /:listid/categories